bitwiseworks/python-os2/Doc/library/functions.rst

    a suite of Python statements which is then executed (unless a syntax error occurs). [#]_ If it is a code object, it is simply executed.
-In all cases, the code that's executed is expected to be valid as file input (see the section "File input" in the Reference Manual).
+In all cases, the code that's executed is expected to be valid as file input (see the section :ref:`file-input` in the Reference Manual).
 Be aware that the :keyword:`nonlocal`, :keyword:`yield`,  and :keyword:`return` statements may not be used outside of function definitions even within the context of code passed to the